 The green arrows in the image above show exactly where and how teeth are prepared.
 Notice how the preparation is:

-At Professors Dental Clinic, I use precision instruments and magnification to ensure we remove only what’s absolutely necessary – nothing more.
+At Professors Dental Clinic, we use precision instruments and magnification to ensure we remove only what’s absolutely necessary – nothing more.

 📖 Readers Also Liked: Can I have veneers while having gum recession?